 In this collection of Mount Kailash videos, get a peek before you go into the three-day trek around one the world’s holiest mountains.

-2021 Travel Advisory: As of July 12, 2021, permits for travel in Tibet by foreigners currently living in China has begun.
-(Actual first trip dates are likely to be around July 25, due to processing times.)
+2021 Travel Advisory: Permits for expats currently living in China are now open!
 Travelers not already living in China still seem to be subject to a 14-day quarantine and the Tibet permit situation for these is not known.
 However, if you want to travel to Tibet you can pre-book travel for a later date.
 By doing this, you will support local Tibetan-owned businesses at a time when they are struggling to survive.
 To learn more, ask us for an introduction to a reliable Tibetan travel agency here.

 These videos were taken in September 2017 by Yolanda O’Bannon and Meg Moser during their 3-day kora (a pilgrimage walk around the holy mountain).